 $ wget -O img-3anq3 "https://orbit.brightbox.com/v1/acc-xxxxx/images/img-3anq3?temp_url_sig=7725f88959e1017&temp_url_expires=1421876813" 2015-01-21 21:31:35 (75.2 MB/s) - 'img-3anq3' saved

-The downloaded snapshot will be in QCOW2 format, so convert it to a raw file using
+The downloaded snapshot will be in LZ4 compressed raw format, so decompress it using the

 This will create a file called